hashicorp/terraform-provider-http/docs/data-sources/http.md

 description: |-
   The http data source makes an HTTP GET request to the given URL and exports information about the response.
   The given URL may be either an http or https URL.
-At present this resource can only retrieve data from URLs that respond with text/* or application/json content types, and expects the result to be UTF-8 encoded regardless of the returned content type header.
+This resource will issue a warning if the result is not UTF-8 encoded.
   ~> Important Although https URLs can be used, there is currently no mechanism to authenticate the remote server except for general verification of the server certificate's chain of trust.
 Data retrieved from servers not under